Deploying JMX Bridge

 - Select Smoke tests for JMX Bridge to cause the JMX Bridge to verify the following:

-- If the Firehose Nozzle is enabled, that the product is not a slow consumer
+- If the Firehose Nozzle is enabled, JMX Bridge verifies that the Nozzle is receiving metrics and that the product is not a slow consumer

-- If BOSH Metrics are enabled, that the product is receiving appropriate health metrics
+- If BOSH Metrics are enabled, JMX Bridge verifies that the product is receiving appropriate health metrics

 Note: If errors occur during the install due to smoke tests, refer to the troubleshooting documentation for more information.

-Note: In JMX Bridge 1.8.7, the Firehose Nozzle is enabled by default and requires Elastic Runtime as a dependency.
+Note: The Firehose Nozzle is enabled by default and requires Elastic Runtime.

 To disable the Firehose Nozzle or stop receiving Elastic Runtime (including Diego) metrics, modify the instance count of the OpenTSDB Firehose Nozzle from